-end of 2023, At the the Operational Unit BEYOND/IAASARS/NOA was selected between the CONTRACTORS CONTRACTORS FOR REALIZING THE COPERNICUS Emergency Management Service (CEMS) Risk and Recovery Europe's eyes on Earth Mapping (RRM) for the benefit of societies on a global scale.
-The consortium is led by the Centre

-BEYOND of Earth Observation Research and Satellite Remote Sensing of IAASARS/NOA, with the participation of the School of Mining and Metallurgical Engineering/ Engineering Geology & Hydrogeology Lab/NTUA and the IT company IDCOM.
+At the end of 2023, the Operational Unit BEYOND/IAASARS/NOA was selected between the contractors for realizing the Copernicus Emergency Management Service (CEMS) Risk and Recovery Mapping (RRM) for the benefit of societies on a global scale.
+The consortium is led by the Centre BEYOND of Earth Observation Research and Satellite Remote Sensing of IAASARS/NOA, with the participation of the School of Mining and Metallurgical Engineering/ Engineering Geology & Hydrogeology Lab/NTUA and the IT company IDCOM.
 Copernicus Emergency Management Service (CEMS) Risk and Recovery Mapping RRM is the European contribution to assist global efforts of the authorized service users in Disaster Risk Reduction, communities and businesses to natural disasters, and minimization of losses in human lives and economic assets.
 The project aims at promoting knowledge-based decision making with the use of products generated through applying adequate processing of Earth Observation data, specifically using the Copernicus knowledge base.
-The project will last 24 months and is funded by the European Commission, Joint Research Centre.